belenaj/use-case-data-processing/README.md

 - partition strategy
 - processing approach

+Have in mind:
+- number of time windows may increase
+- pagetype could include new types in the future
+- processing historical data ocurres often

 ##### input parameters to the process
 - pagetype – 'news, movies'
 - metrictype – 'fre, dur'